tap349/tap349.github.io/_posts/2019-07-30-react-native-onesignal-proxy.md

     of `OneSignal` target will cause the build of static library to fail.

     but `OneSignal-Static-Framework` scheme runs _build_fat_framework.sh_ script
-    which seems to solve this problem by creating universal binary file:
+    which seems to solve this problem by creating a universal binary file:

     ```sh
     # iOS_SDK/OneSignalSDK/build_fat_framework.sh